 implemented biodiversity monitoring and assessment programs

 identified the best areas for sitting major infrastructure

 identified ways to understand and manage conflicts between humans and forest elephants in Gabon

 tested canopy bridges in an Amazon rainforest pipeline development to understand mammal movement and landscape connectivity

 Business and biodiversity partnerships resemble other well-run business partnerships.
 Key steps:

-- Regularly communicate the partnership vision, roles, goals and results to stakeholders and all levels of the companys.
+Regularly communicate the partnership vision, roles, goals and results to stakeholders and all levels of the company.
 Regular communication increases buy-in and builds trust and commitment.

 As our research team reviews thousands of camera trap images to identify the tree mammal species crossing canopy bridges in the Amazon of Peru, we unveil habits of rare and elusive species: porcupines, night monkeys, anteaters, kinkajous, rare birds and lizards.
 We see potentially new species, and new populations.

 Canopy bridges, made out of connecting tree branches in areas separated by energy project infrastructure such as roads and pipelines, allow arboreal species to move across their home range rather than becoming isolated.
 Working with an energy company, scientists are evaluating for the first time the effectiveness of such bridges in Amazon linear mega-projects.
 The long-term implications of this science-based partnership for regional policy and large-scale conservation are huge.

 For more on collaborative partnerships, check out “Sustainability through Partnerships: A Guide for Executives” or the comprehensive systematic review, “Sustainability through Partnerships: Capitalizing on Collaboration“